Shop All Saddles

 The saddle cannot sit so high off the withers that it “pinches” the horse’s back between the bars.
 It should also be positioned in such a way that the there is no pressure on the horse’s spine or the ligament structure that runs along the spine.

-The gullet is the spacng between the bars under the fork.
-A wider gullet (bar width) allows the saddle to sit lower on a horse’s back.
+The gullet is the spacing between the bars under the fork.
+A wider gullet (bar width) allows the saddle to sit lower on a horse’s back because the bars are spread more.
 A narrow gullet sits higher.
 If your horse has a very high withers with narrow rib spread, a narrow gullet will work fine.
-If your horse has lower withers with wide-sprung ribs, a wider gullet (bar spread) is necessary.
+If your horse has lower withers with wide-sprung ribs, a wider gullet (with flatter bar spread) is necessary.
+As your horse gets fatter (in winter? or just overfeeding?) his spread gets wider, but his withers do not get higher.
+The saddle may begin to sit too high.
+His usual narrow gullet might need to be replaced with a saddle with a wider spread.

-The bars of the saddle should not interfere with the movement of the horse’s shoulders in the front, nor should they reach beyond the horse’s rib cage in the back.
-If your horse is short-backed (such as Arabians), you will need a saddle made with shorter bars, as they can dig into the horses rear back and cause bruising and sores.
+The bars of the saddle should not interfere with the movement of the horse’s shoulders in the front, nor should they reach beyond the horse’s rib cage in the back. (also see A New Perspective) If your horse is short-backed (such as Arabians), you will need a saddle made with shorter bars, as they can dig into the horses rear back and cause bruising and sores.

 Shop All Saddles